menu icon

 sweet potato skins and a bowl with mashed sweet potato

-can I prepare stuffed sweet potatoes ahead of time?
+can you prepare stuffed sweet potatoes ahead of time?

 YES!
 Stuffed sweet potatoes are ideal for making in advance.
 Follow these tips and they will taste as fresh as the day they were made.